BigPolarBear1/factorization/README.md

 Update: Now that the math research is completely done and we've 100% succesfully bridged over to number field sieve's approach (but better) I am going to rush out a PoC now.... and as soon as I got a first draft working...
 I am going to release it...
 I WILL WIN.
 NOBODY WILL STOP ME.
 COME KILL ME THEN FUCKERS.
 FUCKING AMERICAN PUSSIES.
 I PISS ON YOUR SOLDIERS.
 FUCK YOU LOSERS.

+To the FBI loser who launched a terrorism case against me: HEY YOU COME TO EUROPE AND I PUNCH YOU IN YOUR SHITHEAD FACE DUMB PIECE OF SHIT.
+YOU LOST TO A DUDE IN A DRESS.
+PATHETIC.
+YOU ARE ALL PATHETIC.
+FUCK THE FBI.
+FUCKING LOSERS.
+GO CRY YOU FUCKING MORRONS.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.